GNU-Ymir/Documentations/advanced/references.md

 ```

 If you have done the exercise, and added the keyword `mut` in the
-signature of the first function `foo`, you should get the following
+signature of the first function `foo`, you should have got the
-error:
+following error:

 ```
 Error : a parameter cannot be mutable, if it is not a reference